-Flying across the world at the controls of some of the most sophisticated aircraft in existence, is, for many, a dream job.
-So understandably you’ve asked the question: How do I become a commercial pilot?
+Flying across the world at the controls of a highly sophisticated aircraft is a dream job.
+So understandably you’ve asked the question: How do I become an airline pilot?

-On the road to a career as a commercial pilot, you’re going to have to make many decisions – there’s no ‘normal’ route to a job in the left-hand seat, there are many different training routes, financing options and career paths.
+On the road to a career as an airline pilot – or any commercial pilot job – you’re going to have to make many decisions – there’s no ‘normal’ route to a job in the left-hand seat, there are many different training routes, financing options and career paths.
 In this article, we’ll answer just a few of those questions which will get you off on the right foot.

 Where do I start?